 ATM appreciates those who are willing, in Teddy Roosevelt's words, to get into "the arena."
-We have followed our city government for eight years.
+We have followed Chattanooga city government for ten years.
 You cannot do this without coming away with an appreciation of all of the hours our elected officials spend on complex issues.

 While I have at times been critical of the decisions of our elected city officials, I have not meant the criticism as personal attacks.
 After years of banging my head against the wall advocating unsuccessfully for PILOT policies, a light bulb went off.